Jaskaran-1914294/ChatUp/README.md

 # ChatUp
-A Social Media app with end to end encription.
+A Social Media chatting app with end to end encription.
+(UPDATING SOON)